|

 reply that plaintiffs can rely on the public trust doctrine in seeking

 reconsideration of the allocation of the waters of the Mono Basin.
+The federal court's second question

 asked whether plaintiffs must exhaust an administrative remedy before